ubeidensamboni/porfolio/README.md

 _2018-2024_  **PhD in Chemistry**  [Universidad Nacional de Córdoba](https://www.fcq.unc.edu.ar/), Córdoba, Argentina

-**Thesis:** Effect of lipid environment in the conformation and orientation of the transmembrane-cytoplasmic segments of the integrin αIIbβ3.
+_Thesis_: Effect of lipid environment in the conformation and orientation of the transmembrane-cytoplasmic segments of the integrin αIIbβ3.

 For my PhD, I investigated the interfacial properties of the transmembrane (TM) and intracellular (IC) domains of αIIbβ3 integrin and their interactions with lipid monolayers.
 My study represents a key advance in the understanding of integrin-lipid interactions, which are critical for cell adhesion and signaling.
 My findings demonstrate that: